WeblateOrg/weblate/docs/admin/machine.rst

                 | ``location``    | Google Translate location             | Enter a Google Cloud region that is used for the Google Cloud project or is closest to you. |
                 +-----------------+---------------------------------------+---------------------------------------------------------------------------------------------+

-Machine translation service provided by Google Cloud services.
+Machine translation service provided by the Google Cloud services.

+This service uses the Google Translation API v3 and you need credentials in JSON format to access it.

 In order to use this service, you first need to go through the following steps: